initialed85/initialed85.github.io/content/posts/software-vs-lego.md

 We've only got a finite number of blocks, so there's a practical limit to the amount of complicated structure you can have and it's heavily affected by the amount of reinforcement you use along the way.

-If you don't reinforce things at all, you can use all of your blocks to build a cool structure- but probably they'll collapse, especially the moment you try to interact with them.
+If you don't reinforce things at all, you can use all of your blocks to build a cool structure- but probably it'll collapse, especially the moment you try to interact with it.

-On the flipside, if you over-reinforce things then your structure may not be cool at all, despite being extremely solid- this doesn't help us either, because now they're no fun to interact with.
+On the flipside, if you over-reinforce things then your structure may not be cool at all, despite being extremely solid- this doesn't help us either, because now it's no fun to interact with.

 # The comparison

-Let's propose some rough counterparts between this Lego situation and software that represents a Minimal Viable Product.
+Let's propose some rough counterparts between this Lego situation and building a software MVP.

 ## The box of Legos